-Gretton School has safety measures in place where reasonably practical to prevent students from leaving the site without permission, getting lost whilst on outings or abducted.
-A lot of emphasis is placed on the students making positive choices and choosing not to leave the school site without permission.
-Gretton School does recognise that some students will still choose to leave the school site on occasions.
+Gretton School has safety measures in place where reasonably practical to prevent learners from leaving the site without permission, getting lost whilst on outings or abducted.
+A lot of emphasis is placed on learners making positive choices and choosing not to leave the school site without permission.
+Gretton School does recognise that some learners will still choose to leave the school site on occasions.

-As part of the assessment process for each student, consideration must be given to the risk of the student becoming 'Absent (missing)'.
-If there is a risk of the student becoming 'Absent (missing)', further consideration must be given to the risk posed to the student or others as a result.
+As part of the assessment process for each learner, consideration must be given to the risk of the learner becoming 'absent (missing)'.
+If there is a risk of the learner becoming 'absent (missing)', further consideration must be given to the risk posed to the learner or others as a result.

 Details regarding risk and actions to be taken are to be included in the Individual Behaviour Plan (IBP).
-This will include when the police may be called and will depend on the level of risk to each individual student.
+This will include when the police may be called and will depend on the level of risk to each individual.

-Each student will be given the address and contact details of the school and boarding accommodation on admission.
+Each learner will be given the address and contact details of the school and boarding accommodation on admission.